ishanchenthooran/GTM_OutreachDashboard/README.md

-# Abacum Outreach Scoring Dashboard
+# GTM Outreach Scoring Dashboard

 A dashboard prototype to help GTM teams prioritize prospect outreach.
 Scores companies based on industry fit, growth signals, tech stack overlap, and engagement—then suggests tailored talking points for each.